 Arkansas Headwaters Recreation Area (AHRA) Management Plan Revision

-The Arkansas Headwaters Recreation Area (AHRA) is collaboratively managed by Colorado Parks and Wildlife, the Bureau of Land Management and the U.S. Forest Service.
-The plan will be conducted under the National Environmental Policy Act (NEPA).
+The Arkansas Headwaters Recreation Area is collaboratively managed by Colorado Parks and Wildlife, the Bureau of Land Management and the U.S. Forest Service.
+In developing the draft Management Plan, the AHRA Partnership carefully considered key issues identified through a scoping process in 2016.
+These included boating capacities, management of fisheries and wildlife habitat, public river access and facilities.
+The planning process is being conducted under the National Environmental Policy Act (NEPA).

 The AHRA partnership is actively seeking the involvement of the public, local communities and other government agencies to support this planning effort.
-Thank you to everyone who has provided comments for informing the development and review of preliminary alternatives.
+Thank you to everyone who has provided comments for informing the development of the draft plan.

 Before including an address, phone number, email address, or other personal identifying information in any comments, be aware that the entire comment—including personal identifying information—may be made publicly available at any time.
 Requests to withhold personal identifying information from public review can be submitted, but partner agencies cannot guarantee that it will be able to do so.